herraa1/omega-dca-v1/README.md

 So in the end, I decided to design a small power adapter board to provide separate power circuits to the Omega Home Computer, the audio amplifier and video converter, and the floppy drive, and while at it, added several protections just in case something went wrong with the components.

 As there are lots of cheap ready to use mini boards providing part of the requirements needed, I just built a "franken-board" cannibalizing other boards to achieve the final goal.
-The Omega DCA was born.
+The Omega DC Adapter was born.

 ## Overview

-The DC Adapter (DCA) is a small power adapter board to provide protected and regulated power to the Omega Home Computer.
+The Omega DC Adapter is a small power adapter board to provide protected and regulated power to the Omega Home Computer.
 It supports the connection of an external DC power supply and a power switch to control power to the computer.

 ![DCA Overview](images/omega-dca-v1-overview.jpg)

-The DCA provides 3 independent power circuits:
+The Omega DC Adapter provides 3 independent power circuits:
 * circuit #1 provides power to the Omega Home Computer motherboard and FMPAC (+5V, +12V and -12V) using conectors J10 and J12
 * circuit #2 provides power to the external floppy drive (+5V) using connector J8
 * circuit #3 provides power to the audio amplifier (+5V) using connector J6 and to the video converter (+5V) using connector J7

 ## Board

-The PCB is a 2-layer design that glues a bunch of ready-to-use mini boards:
+The Omega DC Adapter PCB is a 2-layer design that glues a bunch of ready-to-use mini boards:
 * An ideal diode board at U1 to provide Reverse Polarity Protection, i.e. to avoid damage to the Omega Home Computer if a power supply with an incorrect polarity is connected
 * Three step down mini boards with thermal shutdown and over current protection at J9, J5 and J3 to provide +5V to the three separate power circuits
 * Three over voltage protection mini boards at U2, U3 and U4 to protect the three separate power circuits from overvoltages